alphaparrot/exoplasim-legacy/docs/index.rst

 parameter such as surface pressure by a fraction of a percent or less--just enough to nudge the model out of whatever chaotic local minimum it ran into, but not enough to qualitatively change the resulting climate.

+New in ExoPlaSim 3.0.0, there is a "crash-tolerant" run mode.
+With this mode enabled, a runtime crash will result in rewinding 10 years and resuming.
+This deals with many of the most frustrating problems related to numerical instability.
+However, due to the potential for infinite loops, this is only recommended for advanced users.

 PlaSim Documentation
 --------------------